johnvuko/JTScrollViewController/README.md

 JTScrollViewController
 ======================

-JTScrollViewController help you to create pragmatically a UIViewController with a UIScrollView which take all the space available using Auto Layout without using nib file.
+JTScrollViewController help you to create pragmatically a UIViewController with a UIScrollView which take all the space available using Auto Layout without using a nib file.

 Installation
 ============